aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

     if (input.has_overflown())
         input.reset();

-In case you want to remove all bytes from the input buffer once and all call
+In case you want to remove all bytes from the input buffer once and for all
+call:

 .. code-block:: c++